fardog/node-xkcd-password/README.md

 ## Known Bugs

-- Trying to generate more than 2400 words in a single `generate()` call may overflow the call stack.
-More than 2500 most certainly will (on my machine).
-This could be refactored or you could just not do that.
+- Trying to generate more a large number of words in a single `generate()` call may overflow the call stack.
+You'll usually be fine up to 2500 words though so it's not much of a problem.

 ## Contributing